2016 Nihilist Film Festival

 The Echo Park Film Center is located at 1200 N. Alvarado Street at Sunset in Echo Park.

-Festival Director Elisha Shapiro commented, “Fifteen years of hilariously offensive short films…I really thought we would have caused the rapture by now.
+Festival Director Elisha Shapiro commented, “Seventeen years of hilariously offensive short films…I really thought we would have caused the rapture by now.
 Guess there’s no downside to mocking all that’s holy.”

 As a special feature, all those who bring their own televisions and arrive fifteen minutes early will be able to include their appliances in the traditional ritual Blessing of the Televisions featuring the high priestess of performance art, Anna Homler.

 See last year's program below.

 Click here to see programs from previous years.

 Nihilist Film Festival program

 Rancid stalwart of the capitalist dream, Mr Topps, wakes to find himself in a Donald Rumsfeld inspired version of This Is Your Life, in which mysterious host, Deep Throat, lovingly reunites him with a collection of past associates, each one literally itching for a one to one.

 Nathan Wold Edina, Minnesota